 Kiwis

 Kiwis are another fruit for gut health worth including in your diet given its unique enzyme known as actinidin, which helps break down proteins and facilitates smoother digestion.
-This makes kiwis particularly beneficial for people with bloating issues
+This makes kiwis particularly beneficial for people with bloating issues.

 Kiwis are also rich in dietary fiber, which promotes regular bowel movements and helps maintain a healthy gut microbiome.
 The green flesh of kiwis is dense in vitamins C and K, both of which are vital for maintaining the integrity of the gut mucosa and supporting the immune system housed within the gut.